 None on route

-Getting there: Car: From Kendal Town Hall, turn left up Allhallows Lane and continue for 2.5 km.
+No direct public transport.
+Car: From Kendal Town Hall, turn left up Allhallows Lane and continue for 2.5 km.
 After a sharp bend to the right, the car park is on the right as the road starts to go downhill.